hemon/phpio/README.md

 # PHPIO

 Cross request trace for PHP,like google's dapper,twitter's zipkin.
 It's base on [AOP-PHP](http://aop-php.github.com) extension.
+A new fork of [AOP-PHP](https://github.com/pangudashu/AOP) is support PHP 7.0 or later, thanks pangudashu

 PHPIO is focus on trace IO operation, such like Curl, MySQL, Memcache, Redis, APC.
 It's easily write your own Hooker monitor function/class operation in 10 line code.